List on Bids44 →

 Essential Checks

-- Check all joints — Push and pull on the arms and back from different angles.
-Any creaking or excessive movement indicates weak or loose joints, which will only worsen.
+1. Check all joints — push and pull from different angles.
+Creaking or excessive movement indicates weak or loose joints in the frame.

-- For upholstered furniture: check underneath — Flip cushions and lift the sofa slightly (if possible) to check the underside fabric.
-Look for large stains, mold, or a musty smell, which often indicate hidden issues.
+9. For upholstered furniture: check underneath — lift cushions and inspect the underlying fabric and foam for stains, mold, or a musty smell.

 Insider Checks

-THE TERMITE TAP TEST (₹10,000+ repair if missed): Grab a knuckle and tap firmly on all wooden surfaces, especially the legs, bottom rails, and any exposed frame.
-A healthy piece of solid wood gives a deep, solid “thud.”
-If you hear a hollow, papery sound, or if the wood feels unusually light, it’s a huge red flag for internal termite damage.
-Termites eat from the inside out, so the surface can look perfect while the core is sawdust.
-Also, check corners and undersides for tiny pinholes and fine wood-colored powder (frass).
-Missing this can mean buying a sofa that’s structurally compromised and infest your home.
+THE TERMITE TAP TEST: Tap on all wooden surfaces, especially the legs and bottom rails, with your knuckle.
+Healthy solid wood gives a deep, solid “thud.”
+A hollow, papery sound means termite damage inside.
+Termites eat wood from the inside out, so the surface can look perfect while the core is sawdust.
+Check corners and undersides for tiny holes and fine wood-colored powder (frass).
+Missing this can cost ₹5,000-15,000 for treatment and potential frame repair.

-THE SOFA SPRING BOUNCE TEST (₹4,000-8,000 repair if missed): This is critical.
-Sit down hard on each section of the sofa, then stand up quickly and watch the cushion.
-Quality springs and foam will bounce back IMMEDIATELY, and the cushion will recover its full shape within 2-3 seconds.
-If the cushion stays compressed for several seconds, or if you can feel individual springs poking through when you sit, the springs or webbing are worn out.
-Also, sit in the middle of a section — if you sink significantly more than at the edges, those center springs are gone.
+THE SOFA SPRING BOUNCE TEST: Sit down hard on each section of the sofa, then stand up and watch.
+Quality springs bounce back IMMEDIATELY, and the cushion recovers its shape in 2-3 seconds.
+With cheap or worn springs, the cushion stays compressed for several seconds, or you might feel individual springs poking through.
+Also, sit in the middle—if you sink significantly more than at the edges, the center springs are gone.
+Replacing springs can cost ₹3,000-8,000 per section.

 Common Scams to Watch For (India 2026)